 1. Is WhatsApp safe for sexting?

-No, while WhatsApp does offer end-to-end encryption, which secures messages so that only the sender and receiver can view them, it is not recommended to send private pictures due to potential risks.
-Always ensure that the encryption feature is activated to enhance security.
+No, sexting on WhatsApp is to send sexually explicit texts, photos, or videos via WhatsApp, while WhatsApp does offer end-to-end encryption, which secures messages, and only the sender and receiver can view them.
+It's not recommended to send private pictures and other content on WhatsApp due to risks.
+So, always ensure that the encryption feature is activated to enhance security.

 2. Can parental control apps monitor WhatsApp messages?

-Yes, parental control apps like FamiGuard Pro can monitor WhatsApp messages, including texts, images, and videos.
+Yes, parental control apps like FamiGuard for WhatsApp can monitor WhatsApp messages, including texts, images, and videos.
 This allows parents to oversee their children's conversations and ensure nothing inappropriate is being shared.

 3. Are my WhatsApp messages visible to my parents?